luisevonderwiese/treeshapy/README.md

 ts = TreeShape(t)
 ```
 The input tree must exhibit unique leaf labels / taxon names.
 It is detected automatically, whether the tree is rooted/unrooted and binary/multifurcating.
 If you want to set these properties explicitly, use the boolean flags `rooted` and `binary`.<br>
-The `TreeShape` object stores the `Tree` object internally and keeps index values and intermediate results as features of its nodes.<br>
+The `TreeShape` object stores the `Tree` object internally and keeps index values and intermediate results as features of its nodes.<br><br>

 Evaluation modes: <br>
 |  `eval_mode` |   |
 | ------ | ----- |